 In 2011 she co-founded Manifesto-ish, an online artist in residence program that allows artists of merit from any background and in any location to realize a project with the help of a team, receive consistent critical feedback of their work, participate in panel discussions, and exhibit their work digitally.

 For the last eight years, she has taught studio art and art theory courses to pre-college, undergraduate, and graduate students nationally and internationally.
-Now, Veronica is a new resident of Oklahoma and the University of Central Oklahoma’s Curator of Exhibitions and Collections.
+Now, Veronica is a new resident of Oklahoma and the Gallery Director for Melton Gallery at the University of Central Oklahoma.
 She is very excited to serve UCO’s community of thinkers and makers as well as the community-at-large by working collaboratively, creating programming that elicits meaningful participation, and exhibiting work that will challenge and inspire its viewers.